adelheidsoftware/adelheid-website-11ty/src/blog/posts/why-we-built-our-website-using-eleventy.md

 * Cloudflare Pages for hosting
 * Cloudflare Registrar for our domain

+Nice and simple, and flexible enough to give us room to grow.
+The only cost associated with our stack is the wholesale domain cost, which is $10.11/yr (USD) for our domain.
 That's it!
-Nice and simple, and flexible enough to give us room to grow.

 Thanks for reading!